The Rowathon Day

 1st leg = 25km; 2nd leg = 25km and 3 leg = about 25km

-A flat fee pays for breakfast, morning tea, lunch and end of rowing snacks.
-It is not necessary to take cutlery or crockery to the row, as everything is provided at the meal stops.
-Nor will you need to take any money, as you will have paid for your meals with your registration.
+A flat fee payed for breakfast, morning tea, lunch and end of rowing snacks.
+It was not necessary to take cutlery or crockery to the row, as everything was provided at the meal stops.
+Nor were you needed to take any money, as you had paid for your meals with your registration.

-The day finishes with the Survivor's Dinner in the WDRC boat shed where crews can compare great rowing feats, times and sore parts, always with a deal of satisfaction.
+The day finished with the Survivor's Dinner in the WDRC boat shed where crews could compare great rowing feats, times and sore parts, always with a deal of satisfaction.

-The dinner is paid with the entry form.
-During the evening we will auction a limited number of special items to raise funds for the RFDS.
+The dinner was paid with the entry form.
+During the evening we auctioned a limited number of special items to raise funds for the RFDS.

-We also expect to have a stall near the WDRC boat shed, at the end of the day, selling local produce and donated items, again to raise funds for the RFDS.
+We also had a stall near the WDRC boat shed, at the end of the day, selling local produce and donated items, again to raise funds for the RFDS.

 The Rowathon is not necessarily a race, but there are some serious records to be broken by those who enjoy a challenge.
-Crews will be timed over the three legs of the course and the aggregates compared for awarding the trophies.
-If you and your crew want it to be less competitive, you can enjoy an extraordinary row at a more leisurely pace along the beauty and grandeur of our nations great rivers.
+Crews were timed over the three legs of the course and the aggregates compared for awarding the trophies.
+If you and your crew wanted it to be less competitive, you could enjoy an extraordinary row at a more leisurely pace along the beauty and grandeur of our nations great rivers.

-Generally, crews have rest breaks on the water every 20 - 25 minutes, as well as taking three formal breaks on the riverbank with their Support Crews.
-Above and below the morning, lunch and afternoon stops there will be signs marking the points at which your boat will be timed in and out of each of these two formal breaks.
-Times do not significantly count for the Jack Joel Trophy but are of great interest to crews which, by rowing the full distance unchanged, vie for the Ian Law Trophy.
-We also have the Col Rogers Trophy for the "Fastest Boat" over the course with crew changes allowed and the Wentworth Perpetual Trophy for the fastest boat with no changes doing just the half marathon (first two legs).
+Generally, crews had rest breaks on the water every 20 - 25 minutes, as well as taking three formal breaks on the riverbank with their Support Crews.
+Above and below the morning, lunch and afternoon stops there were signs marking the points at which your boat would be timed in and out of each of these two formal breaks.
+Times do not significantly count for the Jack Joel Trophy but were of great interest to crews which, by rowing the full distance unchanged, vied for the Ian Law Trophy.
+We also had the Col Rogers Trophy for the "Fastest Boat" over the course with crew changes allowed and the Wentworth Perpetual Trophy for the fastest boat with no changes doing just the half marathon (first leg).
 So "be in it to win it."

 Location Maps for the 2024 Flying Doctor Rowathon including roads to get to the stops.